Everlane shoppers come unraveled over sale to Shein

 (CNN) — Everlane, a company that promised shoppers affordable and ethically defensible clothing, may be over as customers have known it.

-Shoppers are rattled by reports that Everlane, the former direct-sales retailer that promised sustainably made clothes, is being purchased by fast-fashion giant Shein.
+Shoppers have been rattled by reports that Everlane, the former direct-sales retailer that promised sustainably made clothes, is being purchased by fast-fashion giant Shein.
 The $100 million deal was made to absolve Everlane’s $90 million in debt, Puck’s Lauren Sherman reported.
-(Representatives for Everlane, its majority owner L Catterton and Shein have not confirmed the sale.)
+Everlane CEO Alfred Chang confirmed the sale, without specifying how much the brand was sold for, in a statement Friday.

+“Everlane will remain an independent brand” under Shein, Chang said, and will uphold its “sustainability commitments” even with “expanded global reach.”

+In the days before Chang’s statement, customers fretted that the quality of the clothes would change after the sale.

 “Cool cool need to go buy 46 white t-shirts before the formula changes,” writer Sophie Vershbow posted on X. (In a screenshot, it appeared she only bought three.)